 Medical marijuana also appears to lower levels of cortisol in your body.
 Cortisol is the hormone that is often associated with how much stress you are feeling.
 If you have lowered cortisol levels you have a less severe reaction to stress, which can reduce anxiety.

 What Form Of Medical Cannabis Works Best?

-Maryland medical cannabis comes in several different forms, but the two most common types are flower or concentrates.
+Maryland and Delaware medical cannabis comes in several different forms, but the two most common types are flower or concentrates.

 Smoking marijuana is probably the most common and popular way to use medical cannabis.
 This method releases the THC and other cannabinoids in the plant like CBD into your lungs by heating it up.
 It is a quick and effective way to deliver nearly immediate results from medical cannabis.
 Of course, the drawbacks to smoking anything are that you are smoking.
 This could have its own health side effects and some patients just do not enjoy the act of smoking.

 Another way to consume medical cannabis is through concentrates.
 Concentrates is a broad term that describes many different types of medical cannabis, but they include things such as oils, vape products, and more.
 While each clearly has differences in the way you consume them, how they look, or taste the basic idea behind each is the same.
 They all are products derived from medical marijuana and that offer more cannabinoids per unit compared to the plant in its natural state.

 The benefits to concentrates are that they do not require you to smoke cannabis, which some patients cannot for a variety of reasons.
 In addition, they are a more concentrated form of THC, which means they can potentially deliver stronger results.

 How Do You Get Medical Marijuana For Anxiety?